felix-berlin/matomo-backup-restore/README.md

 ## How to use this script

 - After Cloning or downloading the repository you'll have to change the variable values in the .main.config.sh file.
 All values which need to be customized are marked with TODO in the script's comments
 - You also have to customized the database credentials in the .database.config.cnf file.
-You can find your matomo credentials under /config/config.ini.php
+You can find your Matomo credentials under /config/config.ini.php
 - For security reasons I recommend to keep the repository files and backup files outside the public folder.
 The public folder is usually /var/www
+- When you have customized the config files you can do both, make a manually backup or create automatic backups via a cronjob

 ### Arguments